Michaell14/PokeSearch/README.md

-This project was created as a supplement for Penn Spark
+PokeSearch was created as a supplement for Penn Spark. https://pokesearch-zeta.vercel.app/

 ## Project Summary
 PokeSearch is a website that lists the basic information of all Pokemon including the weight, height, types, and more.
 You can search for your favorite Pokemon to learn more about it!
 Time spent on the project was roughly 6 hours!